Charles Theodore Te Water: Apologist for apartheid

 During a visit to New York, te Water represented South Africa at the newly founded United Nations (UN), where he fought hard to have the word dignity removed from the United Nations Universal Declaration of Human Rights during its drafting stage.
 Te Water stated that "dignity had no universal standard and that it was not a 'right'".
 As such, te Water announced that the opening sentence of the proposed declaration saying "All human beings are born free and equal in dignity and rights" was completely unacceptable and wanted it removed from the declaration.
 Te Water was a powerful speaker and his motion to remove dignity from the declaration "so electrified" the meeting that Eleanor Roosevelt, the chairwoman of the committee, was afraid it might pass as the majority of the delegates approved of te Water's speech.
 Roosevelt "protested" angrily against te Water's speech and to stop his motion from passing adjured the meeting to give herself more time to rebut his speech.
 In a speech two days later, Roosevelt told te Water that the statement about dignity was necessary to underlay the claim that humans have any rights at all to begin with.
 Roosevelt argued that she had included the word dignity in the declaration to emphasize that every human being in the world was worthy of respect.
 Charles Malik, the head of the Lebanese delegation at the United Nations and one of the drafters of the Universal Declaration in response stated one of the principal authors of the United Nations Charter was Prime Minister Jan Smuts of South Arica who had inserted the word dignity into the UN charter in 1945, leading him to say he found very undignified that the present South African government was trying to undo the work of Smuts.
 Te Water in response stated that Smuts's South Africa was no more, as the new National Party government had already started taking away the limited rights that the nonwhite population of South Africa enjoyed.
 Over te Water's objections who feared correctly that having dignity mentioned in the declaration would be used to criticize apartheid, the General Assembly adopted the Universal Declaration with its statement that dignity was a universal human right.
 In common with other South African leaders, te Water was wary of the United Nations.
-He objected to the fact that the Soviet Union was a permeant member of the UN Security Council while finding the fact that China was also a permeant member of the UN Security Council highly objectionable, stating that this weakened the case for global white supremacy.
+He objected to the fact that the Soviet Union was a permanent member of the UN Security Council while finding the fact that China was also a permanent member of the UN Security Council highly objectionable, stating that this weakened the case for global white supremacy.
 Even more worrying for te Water was that the League of Nations before its dissolution in 1946 had transferred all of its mandates over to the United Nations, thus meaning that South Africa as the administrating power for Southwest Africa now had to answer to the United Nations.